All Products

 5. In the IPsec Connection Configuration dialog box, copy and save the configurations to an on-premises machine.
 The configurations are required when you configure the gateway device of the data center.

-After you create an IPsec-VPN connection, you need to add VPN configurations on the customer gateway device so that private IPsec-VPN connections can be established between Alibaba Cloud and the customer gateway device.
+After you create an IPsec-VPN connection, you need to add VPN configurations to your on-premises gateway device to establish a private IPsec-VPN connection between the on-premises gateway device and Alibaba Cloud.

-Click to view the configurations of the customer gateway device.
+Click to view the on-premises gateway device configuration.

 1. Log on to the CLI of the Cisco firewall and enter the configuration mode.